-Good corporate governance also encompasses the responsible management of risks by the Company.
-The Executive Board of Berentzen-Gruppe Aktiengesellschaft ensures appropriate and effective risk management in the Group.
 Systematic risk management in line with the values-based management philosophy of the Berentzen Group ensures that risks are detected and assessed at an early stage and that risk exposures are mitigated as much as possible.
 The Executive Board regularly informs the Supervisory Board's Finance and Audit Committee of existing risks and their development.

-The principal characteristics of the risk management system are described in the Annual Report 2022 of Berentzen-Gruppe Aktiengesellschaft, which is available on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/investors/reports, in the section entitled "Report on risks and opportunities" of the combined management report of the Berentzen Group and Berentzen-Gruppe Aktiengesellschaft, which provides details on both the management of risks and opportunities and the internal control system of the Berentzen Group.
+The principal characteristics of the overall internal control system and risk management system are described in the Annual Report 2023 of Berentzen-Gruppe Aktiengesellschaft, which is available on the corporate website of Berentzen-Gruppe Aktiengesellschaft at www.berentzen-gruppe.de/en/investors/reports, in the section entitled "Report on risks and opportunities" of the combined management report of the Berentzen Group and Berentzen-Gruppe Aktiengesellschaft, which also includes an explicit assessment of the appropriateness and effectiveness of these systems.